hyperjeff/EctoDvorak/README.md

 * **OPTION ⌥**

 All hell breaks loose here, but there is some interesting experimentation.
 Numbers: available both as a pure linear lineup in the homerow and as a keypad right in the middle.
 Still under review. $0 and $1 are Swift-specific nods.
-Lots of 'programming dipthongs' like ==, !=, &&, ||, ../, etc, seem to be proving to be very handy, especially the quick-commenting keys, //, /* and */.
+Lots of programming key combos like ==, !=, &&, ||, ../, etc, seem to be proving to be very handy, especially the quick-commenting keys, //, /* and */.

 ![Option state](screenshots/alt.png)